Intentional change starts with longing and imagination.

 Japan

 ¨Loneliness is a big problem in Japan.
 After my husband died and my two children moved to Tokyo for jobs, I was very lonely, too.
 But I had moved many times, so I knew how to make friends!
-I helped many neighbors and co-workers make friends, too.
+I helped my neighbors and co-workers make friends, too.
 But I didn´t charge money.
-Soon, I had too many people to help, as I worked part-time at a cafe.
+Soon, I had too many people to help.

 Maya showed me how to make a fun friendship course online, like a game.
 Everyone loves it!